Bear Sculpting Championships in Ilomantsi, Finland, 15 and 16 August 2019

 Judging and prizes:

-- The three best sculptures in the express competition will be determined by the audience vote.
+- The three best sculptures in the speed competition will be determined by the audience vote.
 The voting will take place immediately after the sculpting time is over.
-Prizes: 1st prize EUR 1,000, 2nd prize EUR 500, 3rd prize EUR 300.
+Prizes: 1st prize EUR 700, 2nd prize EUR 400, 3rd prize EUR 300.

 Ownership of the competition sculptures:

-- The competition sculptures will be owned by the Vaara-Karjala Cultural Association of the Union for Rural Culture and Education.
+- The competition sculptures will be owned by the Vaara-Karjala Cultural Association of the Association for Rural Culture and Education.

-- The future owners will be responsible for the display, maintenance and storage of the sculptures.
+- Some bears will be reserved as so-called ‘sponsor bears’ for companies supporting the activities.
+The future owners will be responsible for the display, maintenance and storage of the sculptures.

-- The Union for Rural Culture and Education reserves the right to select two sculptures for its ITE art collection.
+- The Association for Rural Culture and Education reserves the right to select two sculptures for its ITE art collection.